The Hartford Long-Term Disability Denial: How to Appeal

 - Treating physician reports: A written report from your treating physician may be able to highlight aspects of your condition that may be overlooked in official medical documentation.
 Your physician can point out details of your health in a personal and detailed way that can be very beneficial to your claim.

 - Statements from family, friends, and coworkers: Personal acquaintances have likely seen the intimate ways your condition affects you.
-Family and friends may be able to indicate as to how your condition impairs you in your personal life or at home, while coworkers can attest to how your condition affects you at work.
+Family and friends may be able to indicate how your condition impairs you in your personal life or at home, while coworkers can attest to how your condition affects you at work.
 These kinds of testimonies can be a very valuable supplement to your medical evidence.

 How Chisholm Chisholm & Kilpatrick Can Help You with Your Appeal

 Perhaps one of the best things you can do when filing an appeal is seek legal counsel.
 While you can handle your appeal on your own, a long-term disability lawyer may be able to advise you on the steps you can take to ensure that your appeal is strong.
 The appeal stage is critical, and you likely want your long-term disability journey to end with an approval of benefits instead of another denial and a court case.
 The legal team at Chisholm Chisholm & Kilpatrick LTD has experience handling appeals against The Hartford and will work to ensure your claim is approved without any additional court proceedings.
+However, if you must file a lawsuit against The Hartford, we have experience to hold them accountable in court.

 Our long-term disability attorneys will evaluate your policy and help you obtain the evidence necessary to meet your definition of disability.
 We can take care of the communication between you and The Harford, as well as communication with your doctors.
 CCK understands that simultaneously managing a health condition while filing an appeal for benefits can be difficult and stressful, and our legal team wants to take that burden from you.